dnix/performa/README.md

 > [!CAUTION]
 > **Pre-Alpha Status:** This project is under active development.
 Breaking changes are expected; APIs and data structures may change significantly.
 Validation testing is in progress.
 We are working doggedly toward an initial release.
-Comments and feedback are most welcome! 🚧
+Comments, feedback, and contributions are most welcome! 🚧

 <br>
 <br>